nikeshmhr/ctf/THM/lazyadmin/README.md

 Exploit on SweetRice CMS:
 Reference: https://www.exploit-db.com/exploits/40716
+Arbitary file upload, upload revershell
-Change filename to .phtml
+Change file extension to .phtml

 After shell:
-There is mysql creds lying around
-Search gtfobin for all available setuid binaries, found we can work with mount Using gtfo might not be the way coz it is giving some error => sudo: no tty present and no askpass program specified
+There is mysql creds lying around   => might be useful. didn't explore much Search gtfobin for all available setuid binaries, found we can work with mount Using gtfo might not be the way coz it is giving some error => sudo: no tty present and no askpass program specified